shakkathir/aws.remote.dev.setup.resources/setup.guide.md

 ### remote setup in AWS account

-> Important : Make sure the IAM role you attach to the ec2 instance ( as instance profile)  contains **AmazonSSMManagedInstanceCore**  canned policy
+> Important : Make sure the IAM role you attach to the ec2 instance ( as instance profile)  contains **AmazonSSMManagedInstanceCore**  canned policy.
+This is requirement to register your instance w/ AWS System Manager Session Manager

-	1. created new *ec2 instance* in the acc/region/vpc/subnet(private) = account/us-east-1/vpc-0cd3bba277ee01b95/subnet-014c0958ede34e596
+	1. created new *ec2 instance* in the acc/region/vpc/subnet(private) = your aws account/us-east-1/vpc-0cd3bba277ee01b95/subnet-014c0958ede34e596
 		choose OS
 			ubuntu@ip-10-239-4-163:~$ lsb_release -a
 			No LSB modules are available.